philschanely/course-scripting/_lessons/13-data-modeling.md

 ---
 ### Data Modeling

 This topic is not covered in your book.
+Watch this presentation and use [this handout](/docs/vcd-3650-lesson-13.pdf) to take notes.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qRXWfAOVSyo" frameborder="0" allowfullscreen></iframe>

 ### Error Handling and Debugging